Office: Administration Building, Room 453

 M.A., University of Massachusetts Amherst; M.A., University La Sapienza Rome, Italy

 Isa Orvieto grew up and studied in Rome but spent many years in Milan working and raising her children.
 She holds a Laurea in Literary Studies from the University of Rome (Master degree equivalent) and a Master in Education from the University of Massachusetts at Amherst.
-She taught Italian for almost 20 years at places like UMass Amherst, Brown, Cornell and the Institute for European Studies in Milan.
+She taught Italian for more than 30 years at places like UMass Amherst, Brown, Cornell and the Institute for European Studies in Milan.

-Isa Orvieto is currently a Lecturer, Foreign Languages and Italian Program Coordinator at Emmanuel College.
-She is also the creator and leader of a travel course titled Italy Today: A Voyage Through Literature, Cinema and Every day Life.
+I Isa Orvieto is currently a Senior Lecturer and Italian Program Coordinator in the Modern Language Department at Emmanuel College.
+She is also the creator and leader of a travel course titled Italy Today: A Voyage Through Literature, Cinema and Everyday Life.
 The aim of the course is to offer a direct cultural experience of how Italy has developed into a modern country while holding onto its history, art, and traditions.
-For more information, click here.

 EMERGENCY: Life Support for Civilian War Victims